Can Supplements Reduce Your Risk of Alzheimer Disease?

-It has been suggested that a dietary deficiency of omega-3 and omega-6 (essential) fatty acids could be a risk factor for Alzheimer's disease.
+It has been suggested that a dietary deficiency of omega-3 and omega-6 (essential) fatty acids could be a risk factor for Alzheimer disease.
 Evidence appears to be mixed.
-One review of three studies found that omega-3 fish oil supplements did not improve cognitive function in healthy adults over 60 years old.
-In contrast, three observational studies found that eating fish two or more times a week reduced risk of dementia and Alzheimer's disease compared to those who did not eat fish.
+One review of 3 studies found that omega-3 fish oil supplements did not improve cognitive function in healthy adults over 60 years old.
+In contrast, 3 observational studies found that eating fish 2 or more times a week reduced risk of dementia and Alzheimer disease compared to those who did not eat fish.
 From these studies, it appears that evidence supports eating fish, but not taking pills with these fatty acids in them.

 Are Supplements Safe?